-You can check roughly, when some parts of the beach are shaded, using the Sun Locator Lite App (Pic.
+You can check roughly when some parts of the beach are shaded, using the Sun Locator Lite App (Pic.
 11).
 Setting your location and shifting the view into satellite imagery, you will have the same view as Google imagery with the dummy sundial provided.
-Sweeping right and left on the bottom ax you will spot how the shadows move during the day.
+Sweep right and left on the bottom as you will spot how the shadows move during the day.

 A completely different situation occurs when our seaside is in a northward direction.
 In this event under the Sun passing through the southern sky, the objects will cast their shadows towards the north, possibly shedding the beach from the solar rays.
 That situation happens i.e. in Norfolk (United Kingdom), where the shore takes the stretch from west to east (Pic.
 12).